If you own your home or are thinking about buying one, are you prepared for the repair costs if something goes wrong?

 “People who’ve only ever lived in apartments think of just picking up the phone and saying, ‘Hey, I’ve got a problem with whatever!'”
 Clark says.

-For that reason, Clark says it’s key that you establish a home fix-it fund to make sure you have the funds to pay for that upkeep and repair without going into or adding to your debt.
+For that reason, Clark says it’s key that you establish a home fix-it fund to make sure you have the money to pay for that upkeep and repair without going into or adding to your debt.
 He also has a very simple formula for figuring out how much you need to save.

-How to Calculate What You Need to Save in Your Home Fix-It Fund
+How To Calculate What You Need To Save in Your Home Fix-It Fund

 “I want you to think about, over the course of a year, putting the equivalent of two monthly mortgage payments aside in a maintenance and repair fund for your home,” Clark says.
 “That may not be enough money, but it’s a really good start.”

 Rather than try to do this in one lump sum, Clark recommends that you make your home fix-it fund one of your budget categories.

 “The way I like for you to contribute is every month when you make your mortgage payment,” says Clark.
 “Let’s say your mortgage payment is $500 a month, just to keep it simple.
 Every month you’d put around $80 a month into a savings account.
 Over time you’ll build up a cushion of cash for maintenance and repairs so that you’re not ‘fighting from behind’ when something does go wrong.”